AlexsLemonade/compendium-processing/select_imputation_method/README.md

 ### Experiment

-We constructed gene expression matrix from ~800 _Danio rerio_ samples split approximately evenly between microarray and RNA-seq data and only retained genes measured in all samples.
+We constructed a gene expression matrix from ~800 _Danio rerio_ samples split approximately evenly between microarray and RNA-seq data and only retained genes measured in all samples.

 We masked this data using two methods (see #5):